jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   The :ref:`AttributeError` was fixed by declaring a variable called ``add`` in the ``calculator`` module

 * The new error is a :ref:`TypeError` which can occur when an object_ is called in a way that disagrees with its definition.
 In this case the ``add`` variable is not callable_ because it refers to :ref:`None` which is not a callable_ object.
-I add the error to the list of :doc:`Exceptions</how_to/exception_handling_programs>` encountered
+I add the error to the list of :ref:`Exceptions` encountered

   .. code-block:: python